n1g3ld0uglas/Calico-Deep-Packet-Inspection/README.md

 kubectl apply -f https://installer.calicocloud.io/rogue-demo.yaml
 ```

-Calico Enterprise provides an easy way to perform DPI using Snort community rules.<br/>
+Calico Enterprise provides an easy way to perform DPI using Snort community rules.

 ### Create DeepPacketInspection resource:
 In this example we will enable DPI on backend pod in storefront namespace: